 Today, No.30-31 is one of the only buildings showing a clue to Long Acre’s long-lost reputation as a hub for carriage makers.
 Fortunately it escaped damage during World War I, although another building on Long Acre suffered huge damage and loss of life.
 Thirty-eight people were killed and 85 were injured in a temporary shelter in the basement of Odham’s Printing Works at No.93 Long Acre in January 1918.
 A 300kg bomb missed the four-storey building, but destroyed the pavement and exploded in one of its basement rooms, causing a fire.
 It was the most casualties caused by a single bomb during the war.
 Today, the site features a modern building, housing French Connection and EE stores.
 From 1950s-1970s, the building was used by fruit merchants, Yeoward Brothers.
 In January 1973, No.30-31 was Grade II listed by English Heritage (see a photo of it in 1974).
 The rear of 22-23 Long Acre, the former 1833 premises of coach builder Henry Lewis Turrill, is also listed.
 Today, the ground floor of 30-31 features a gothic-style shopfront, designed by John Prizeman in 1975.

 - 30-31 Long Acre, Covent Garden, WC2E 9LT.
-Nearest station: Covent Garden or Leicester Square.
+Nearest stations: Covent Garden or Leicester Square.

 For more of Metro Girl’s history posts, click here.